typesense/postman/README.md

 ![Collection](/screenshots/collection.png)

-## Import the environment
+### Step 2️⃣: Import the environment

 We have also provided a [Postman Environment](/typesense.postman_environment.json) -- you need to import that as well.

 ![Environment Import](/screenshots/env_import.png)
----
-**NOTE**

-To get a better understanding of what Postman environments are, please [look here](https://learning.postman.com/docs/sending-requests/managing-environments/).
+> To get a better understanding of what Postman environments are, please [look here](https://learning.postman.com/docs/sending-requests/managing-environments/).

----
-## Edit the environment variables
+### Step 3️⃣: Edit the environment variables

 ![Edit](/screenshots/edit_collection.png)